 Source

-Simplify the data to create clarity
+Simplify data for clarity

 survey results